Returning To the Office? 9 Ways To Help Employees Feel Safe

-Following the announcement of a three-phased approach for reopening U.S. businesses when each state determines it's safe to do so, your company may be considering returning to the workplace soon.
+Following the announcement of a three-phased approach for reopening U.S. businesses when each state determines it’s safe to do so, your company may be considering returning to the office soon.

 Plans to reopen will vary, depending on your location and your industry, but no matter what kind of workplace you have, protecting the safety of your employees should be your highest priority.

-Here are nine ways to keep employees safe and ease the transition back to the office.
+Here are nine ways to keep employees safe and ease the transition when returning to the office.

 Space desks farther apart if possible, using space management software to adjust seating.
 Consider repurposing common areas into workstations to allow your teams to spread out.
 Space management software can help you visualize your plan in advance.